singluntang/AI/README.md

  * Operating System
     1. This project is built from Windows 11 Operating System.

  * Integrated Development Environment
     1. we will be using Visual Source Code for our IDE.
     2. To download Visual Source Code, please go to the link `https://code.visualstudio.com/download`.
     3. Install `Windows Subsystem for Linux`, for details how to setup, please visit this link `https://learn.microsoft.com/en-us/windows/wsl/install`.
     4. You need administrative priveilleges for installing.
 Go to PowerShell.
     5. Install jdk for the linux enviroment.
 To install jdk, please follow the below steps:
-        a. sudo apt update
+        1. sudo apt update
-        b. sudo apt install openjdk-x-jre (where x belongs to version number such as 8, 11, 17)
+        2. sudo apt install openjdk-x-jre (where x belongs to version number such as 8, 11, 17)
-        c. sudo apt install openjdk-x-jdk (where x belongs to version number such as 8, 11, 17)
+        3. sudo apt install openjdk-x-jdk (where x belongs to version number such as 8, 11, 17)

 ## Compile-SourceCode